Vithursanaa/CCTV-IntelliGuard/README.md

-# CCTV IntelliGuard
+# 📹 CCTV IntelliGuard

-A smart hardware module that connects to any existing CCTV camera and performs real-time human detection using edge AI (AI algorithms directly on edge devices, like smartphones or IoT sensors, allowing real-time processing and decision-making without cloud reliance).
-This system can automatically trigger alarms, save video clips with timestamp, or send alerts to a designated phone number or messaging app based on specific conditions.
+CCTV IntelliGuard is an edge-based smart surveillance enhancement module designed to work with existing CCTV cameras.
+It detects and classifies human motion in real time while keeping power and processing requirements minimal.

+The system uses OpenCV for lightweight motion pre-detection, activating a YOLOv8 model—optimized with quantization and pruning—only when movement is detected.
+This approach ensures efficient computation without compromising detection accuracy.

+It is trained to identify whether a person is entering or exiting specific monitored areas such as classrooms, labs, and offices.
+When an event is detected, timestamped video clips are stored in Firestore, and alerts with clip links are sent to a connected mobile application via Firebase Cloud Messaging (FCM).

+All processing is deployed on a Raspberry Pi, making it a compact, low-power, and cost-effective plug-in solution for upgrading existing CCTV systems.
 ---

 ## 📌 Problem Statement